Enhancer18/House_Price_Prediction/README.md

 Comparing these metrics:

--MAE is the easiest to understand because it’s the average error.
+- MAE is the easiest to understand because it’s the average error.
--MSE is more popular than MAE because MSE “punishes” larger errors, which tends to be useful in the real world.
+- MSE is more popular than MAE because MSE “punishes” larger errors, which tends to be useful in the real world.
--RMSE is even more popular than MSE because RMSE is interpretable in the “y” units.
+- RMSE is even more popular than MSE because RMSE is interpretable in the “y” units.

 ## Results